jellyfin-archive/jellyfin-docs/general/clients/index.md

 **Status:**

-Android:	✅ In development
+Android:	✅ In Development

-Web/Desktop:	✅ In development
+Web/Desktop:	✅ In Development

 iOS:		⭕ Planned